curl/everything-curl/usingcurl/proxies/http.md

 ## Non-HTTP protocols over an HTTP proxy

-An "HTTP proxy" means the proxy itself speaks HTTP.
+An HTTP proxy means the proxy itself speaks HTTP.
 HTTP proxies are primarily used to proxy HTTP but it is also fairly common that they support other protocols as well.
 In particular, FTP is fairly commonly supported.

-When talking FTP "over" an HTTP proxy, it is usually done by more or less pretending the other protocol works like HTTP and asking the proxy to "get this URL" even if the URL is not using HTTP.
-This distinction is important because it means that when sent over an HTTP proxy like this, curl does not really speak FTP even though given an FTP URL; thus FTP-specific features do not work:
+When talking FTP over an HTTP proxy, it is usually done by more or less pretending the other protocol works like HTTP and asking the proxy to get this URL even if the URL is not using HTTP.
+This distinction is important because it means that when sent over an HTTP proxy like this, curl does not really speak FTP even though given an FTP URL; thus FTP-specific features do not
+work:

     curl -x http://proxy.example.com:80 ftp://ftp.example.com/file.txt

-What you can do instead then, is to "tunnel through" the HTTP proxy.
+What you can do instead then, is to tunnel through the HTTP proxy.

 ## HTTP proxy tunneling

-Most HTTP proxies allow clients to "tunnel through" it to a server on the other side.
+Most HTTP proxies allow clients to tunnel through it to a server on the other side.
 That is exactly what's done every time you use HTTPS through the HTTP proxy.